et9719/stepldn-v2/README.md

     - Was this achieved?
         - Yes
     - How was this achieved?
-        - Again this was done with two views, one to allow the user to adust the quantity of the items and another to delete the item from the bag.
+        - Again this was done with two views, one to allow the user to adjust the quantity of the items and another to delete the item from the bag.

 - I want a summery of what is currently in the users shopping cart on the checkout page.
     - Was this achieved?